Competitive open economy

-For decades, energy-intensive industries have moved operations to Iceland to make use of reliable electricity at stable, long-term, and highly competitive prices via a secure and modern electrical grid designed to meet the robust requirements of energy-intensive industries.
+For decades, energy-intensive industries have moved operations to Iceland to use reliable electricity at stable, long-term, and highly competitive prices via a secure and modern electrical grid designed to meet the robust requirements of energy-intensive industries.
 Iceland is fortunate to have plentiful sources of renewable energy that make pricing and supply predictable — with one of the lowest carbon footprints globally.
 Cushman & Wakefield 2021 lists Reykjavík as one of its top ten greenest marketplaces for data.

-Iceland has pledged to be carbon neutral by 2040, and power producers, and Landsnet, are actively taking measures for all operations to be carbon neutral even earlier.
+Iceland has pledged to be carbon neutral by 2040, and power producers and Landsnet are actively taking measures for all operations to be carbon neutral even earlier.

 Travel to Iceland at the speed of light

-Iceland ranks #1 in thepublished by The United Nations International Telecommunications Union.
+Iceland ranks #1 in the published by The United Nations International Telecommunications Union.
 The index rates 176 economies based on information and communication technologies (ICTs) and internationally comparable data and agreed methodologies.